The 2020 East Gippsland Field Days will beheld on April 17 and 18, 2020

 Is there a forklift available at the event?

 There sure is.
 We provide a courtesy forklift in the lead up to the event and on pack-up days.
-Forklift times are as follows: Thursday, April 16 from 10am to 6pm, Friday April 17 6am to 8.30pm.
+Forklift times are as follows: Thursday 10-6 and Friday 6-8.30am.
 Note that due to ANZAC day falling on our usual bump-in day we will be offering forklift service on the Tuesday as well.
 Exhibitors will receive email information about this service.
 If exhibitors wish to use the forklift outside of these hours they will need to pay for the service themselves.
 Please book forklift services via the office.